 - If you are not present in a vehicle, remember that you are a pedestrian!
 Use caution and stay safe when sharing the road.

 - Follow the rules of the road, even when walking!
-This means to obey all traffic signs and signals.
+This means obeying all traffic signs and signals.

 - When possible, walk on the sidewalk and not on the street.